Tour Length

 5How much will this safari cost?

-6What should I consider when choosing this type of safari?
+6What should I consider when choosing a self-drive trip?

 “The biggest question is whether self-driving is for you.
 The experience of driving yourself around Africa may be exciting, but it’s not for everyone.
 If this is supposed to be a relaxing holiday, consider a guided safari.
 On a self-drive camping safari, you’ll spend quite a bit of time each day setting and packing up camp, and cooking, not to mention sleeping on what are usually thin mattresses.
 You also need to be realistic in what you hope to achieve, making sure that daily distances are sensible.
 Be sure to build in a few rest days along the way.
 Breaking down in the middle of nowhere without a telephone signal is a great way to ruin your trip.
 Make sure that you carry a satellite phone with you.”